The Catholic Writings of Orestes Brownson

 Michael P. Federici is professor of political science and international relations at Middle Tennessee State University.
 He is the author, editor, and co-editor of a number of books, including The Culture of Immodesty in American Life and Politics: The Modest Republic and The Political Philosophy of Alexander Hamilton.

 "Michael Federici has perceptively put his finger on what is perhaps the most intriguing aspect of Orestes Brownson's thinking—the paradoxical combination of conservative and radical impulses.
-Brownson combines the chastened view of human nature derived from a belief in man's fallenness with the zeal of a meliorist humanitarianism." ~Ryan Robert Holston, Department of International Studies and Political Science, Virginia Military Institute
+Brownson combines the chastened view of human nature derived from a belief in man's fallenness with the zeal of a meliorist humanitarianism." —Ryan Robert Holston, Virginia Military Institute